ColdByDefault/Portfolio/README.md

 **Completed Features:**

 - ✅ Upgraded to Next.js 16 with Turbopack and React 19.2.3
+- ✅ Upgraded to Prisma ORM 7 with driver adapters and ESM support
 - ✅ Enhanced PageSpeed API with improved caching, error handling, and circuit breaker
 - ✅ AI Chatbot with Groq (Llama 3.3 70B) fallback for Gemini quota limits
 - ✅ TypeDoc documentation system implementation